 OUR PURPOSE – To prove what Autistics CAN do.

 OUR VALUES – We are Positive, We Enable, We are Gutsy, We are Open, We build Networks and We have Integrity.

-With 38 Autistic staff mentoring 1,500 Autistic individuals nation-wide, I CAN Network has grown into Australia’s largest Autistic-led organisation.
+With 99 staff, 74 are Autistic mentoring over 2000 Autistic individuals nation-wide, I CAN Network has grown into Australia’s largest Autistic-led organisation.

 Chris’s Mum – Lisa Anderson

 Chris & Dad John